Nomad-Rob/Docker/README.md

 - [ ] Look add volumes for data persistence
 - [ ] Make a script for the Dockerfile commands that are ok to use after build
 - [ ] Docker compose file example for running multiple containers
+- [ ] Make a video to show how to use the repo